Welcome Administrators

 • https://www.youtube.com/embed/-vqJlpZWJOU

-“The children would use words we learned …’shocked, broken-hearted, slanted, thrilled, annoyed.’ throughout the day”
+“The children would use vocabulary…’shocked, broken-hearted, slanted, thrilled, annoyed.’ throughout the day with deeper understanding”

 Evaluation Results